TerriaJS/terriajs/doc/connecting-to-data/customizing-data-appearance/feature-info-template.md

 `"type"` specifies the type of formatting that will be applied to the property.
 Here we are using `"number"` formatting which is also the default formatting if `"type"` is not supplied.

-The supported format options are `"maximumFractionDigits": X` (to reduce the number of decimal places to a maximum of X digits), `"minimumFractionDigits": X` (to increase the number of decimal places to a minimum of X digits), `"useGrouping": true` (to show thousands separators), and `"style": "percent"` (eg. to show 0.15 as 15%).
+The supported format options are:

+- `"maximumFractionDigits": X`: To reduce the number of decimal places to a maximum of X digits.
+- `"minimumFractionDigits": X`: To increase the number of decimal places to a minimum of X digits.
+- `"useGrouping": true`: To show thousands separators.
+- `"style": "percent"`: To show 0.15 as 15%.

 A second method is to use `terria.formatNumber` directly in the template.
 This accepts an initial JSON string describing the same options as above.
 To simplify the notation, the quotes around the keys are optional here.